sanchit-ahuja/sanchit-ahuja.github.io/_posts/2026-02-06-vllm-change-log.md

 ### Cross-Framework Comparison

 vLLM is not the only inference engine that has evolved rapidly over this period.
-TensorRT-LLM, Text Generation Inference (TGI), and SGLang have each made independent optimization choices.
-A controlled comparison—same model, same dataset, same hardware, same version timespan—would help distinguish which of vLLM's gains come from broadly applicable algorithmic ideas (e.g., PagedAttention, continuous batching) versus implementation-specific engineering (e.g., FlashInfer integration, custom CUTLASS kernels).
+SGLang [(Zheng et al., 2025)](https://dl.acm.org/doi/10.5555/3737916.3739916), for instance, has made different optimization choices around RadixAttention for automatic KV cache reuse and compressed finite state machines for structured generation.
+A controlled comparison as in with same model, same dataset, same hardware, same version timespan—would help distinguish which of vLLM's gains come from broadly applicable algorithmic ideas (e.g., PagedAttention, continuous batching) versus implementation-specific engineering (e.g., FlashInfer integration, custom CUTLASS kernels).
 This would also surface cases where one framework's optimization regressed performance in a way that another framework avoided entirely.

-### Toward Automated Changelog Analysis

-We performed our changelog study manually, reading release notes and mapping PRs to performance-relevant categories.
-This does not scale to the pace of vLLM development (~12,000 commits since v0.5.0 alone).
-Future work could explore semi-automated approaches: classifying PRs by subsystem (scheduler, kernel, memory manager) using commit metadata and diff analysis, then correlating subsystem-level change volume with version-over-version performance deltas.
-This would not replace targeted profiling, but it could prioritize which versions and which subsystems to investigate first.

 ---